DSP Basics: Signal generation

 title = "Простой периодический сигнал")

 Now let's try to generate a periodic signal using mathematical functions.
 For example, the function sin calculates the sine value for the input angle value in radians.
-In order to generate a sinusoid with the required repetition rate, we should use a time vector - a sequence of uniformly increasing time samples with a specified sampling period.
-Let's set the time vector for signals with a sampling rate of 1000 Hz:
+In order to generate a sinusoid with the required repetition rate, it is worth using a time vector - a sequence of evenly increasing time samples with a specified sampling period.
+Let's set the time vector for signals with a sampling frequency of 1000 Hz:

 fs = 1000; # частота дискретизации сигнала